magdaddy/ableton-link-rs/README.md

 For further details, see [Ableton Link](https://github.com/Ableton/link).

-## License

-Ableton Link is dual licensed under GPLv2+ and a proprietary license.
-If you would like to incorporate Link into a proprietary software application, please contact link-devs@ableton.com.

 ## Remarks

 This is my first shot at wrapping a c++ library for Rust.
 Also, I'm pretty much a c/c++ noob.
 So expect some rough edges.